Definition of predictive maintenance, examples and benefits

 It allows technicians to analyse the vibrations of a machine by means of sensors integrated into the equipment.
 A machine operating under optimal conditions has a specific vibration pattern, but when components wear out the vibration frequencies change.

-Examples of predictive maintenance
+Applications of predictive maintenance in the energy sector